 The course will help you:

 The course is delivered in two parts.
-The first is a 2-4 hour self-paced online course that must be completed prior to the second part which is a 5 hour virtual live instructor led session.
+The first is a 2-hour self-paced online course that must be completed prior to the second part which is a 6 hour virtual live instructor led session.
+There is also a brief online post-class quiz and evaluation.

-Go to btshelp.org/mhfa to select the date and time you wish to attend the virtual live instructor led course, provide your contact information, and pay the registration fee of $125 with a credit card or through PayPal.
+Click the “Register Now” button below or go to btshelp.org/mhfa_reg to select the date and time you wish to attend the virtual live instructor led course, provide your contact information, and pay the registration fee of $125 with a credit card or through PayPal.
 You will receive confirmation of your registration from BTS.

-IATSE Members and those working under IATSE agreements may be eligible for Training Trust Fund reimbursement upon proof of successful completion of the course and are therefor not eligible for a scholarship.
+IATSE Members in good standing and those working under IATSE agreements should be eligible for Training Trust Fund reimbursement upon proof of successful completion of the course and are therefor not eligible for a scholarship.

 If you reside in Canada, training is available through the AFC at afchelps.ca/mhfa.

-New classes will be added to the schedule on a monthly basis.
+New classes will be added to the schedule on a regular basis.